-Reactions: A measurable indication of how users felt about your post, typically through the use of likes, loves, dislikes, sad faces, mad faces, and other emoji options that differ based on the platform.
+Reactions: An indication of how users felt about your post — through likes, loves, dislikes, sad faces, mad faces, and other emoji options that differ based on the platform.

-Shares/retweets: The number of times a post was shared by a user to their own timeline.
+Shares/retweets: The number of times a user shared a post to their timeline.

-Engagement rate: How many times a post was interacted with through a reaction, comment, or share — divided by how many times it was viewed.
-Put simply, engagement rate is total engagement divided by impressions or reach (depending on if you want to know the engagement rate among everyone or just your followers).
+Engagement rate: Number of times a post was interacted with through a reaction, comment, or share — divided by how many times it was viewed.

 Amplification rate: The rate at which your followers share your content.
 This is calculated by taking the total number of post shares and dividing that figure by your total number of followers.

-Virality rate: The number of people who shared a post relative to the number of unique impressions over a specific time period, which reveals insight on how viral a post went.
+Virality rate: The number of people who shared a post relative to the number of unique impressions over a specific period, revealing how viral a post went.
 To calculate this, choose a date range and divide the number of post shares by the total number of impressions.